PICKING THE BEST GROUPSET FOR YOU AND YOUR ROAD BIKE

 If you need to replace your current groupset and don’t plan to invest to upgrade your bike with higher performing wheels or an electronic groupset, the Ultegra 6800 is the best value play out there.

-As above, these links will take you to the Ultegra listings from online retailers with the best current prices who also provide good customer service for this groupset and its components.
+As above, these links will take you to the Ultegra listings from stores with the best current prices who also provide good customer service for this groupset and its components.

 What components make up a groupset?